GameBiit/fimfiction-stories-downloader/README.md

 pip install beautifulsoup4
 pip install urllib3
 ```
-3. Download the whole package (but don't forget to unpack it) or at least these files:
+3. Download the whole package by clicking the green button at the top of this page (but don't forget to unpack it) or at least these files:
 - 'fimfiction_stories_downloader.py',
 - 'python libraries installer.bat',
 - 'script starter.bat',